GStreamer/gstreamer/markdown/additional/design/events.md

 before they are set to PLAYING.
 The sinks will add the configured latency value to the timestamps of the buffer in order to delay their presentation.
 (See also [latency](additional/design/latency.md)).

-## DRAIN

-> **Note**
->
-> This event is not yet implemented.

-Drain event indicates that upstream is about to perform a real-time event, such as pausing to present an interactive menu or such, and needs to wait for all data it has sent to be played-out in the sink.

-Drain should only be used by live elements, as it may otherwise occur during prerolling.

-Usually after draining the pipeline, an element either needs to modify timestamps, or FLUSH to prevent subsequent data being discarded at the sinks for arriving late (only applies during playback scenarios).